Table of Contents

 What are blood clots?
 What does a blood clot look like?

-Blood is a liquid that flows within blood vessels.
-It is constantly in motion as the heart pumps blood through arteries to the different organs and cells of the body.
-The blood is returned back to the heart by the veins.
+Blood flows through blood vessels, and is constantly in motion as the heart pumps blood through arteries to the different organs and cells of the body.
+Blood is then returned back to the heart by the veins.
 Blood returns to the heart by the motion of the body.
 Muscles squeeze blood through the veins back toward the heart.
 Without motion, blood has a tendency to stagnate by gravity, which then has the tendency to clot.

 Blood clotting is an important mechanism to help the body repair injured blood vessels.
 Blood consists of